vircadia/vircadia-native-core/interface/external/sixense/readme.txt

 Instructions for adding the Sixense driver to Interface Andrzej Kapolka, November 18, 2013

-NOTE: Without doing step 2, you will crash at program start time.

 1. Copy the Sixense sdk folders (lib, include) into the interface/external/Sixense folder.
 This readme.txt should be there as well.

    You may optionally choose to copy the SDK folders to a location outside the repository (so you can re-use with different checkouts and different projects).